A frugal CNC Oxyfuel Cutter

 5. For small jobs they would prefer to cut with the hand torch and so the torch should be removable from the CNC machine

-6. They preferred to purchase as little as possible and would like to use as much locally available material in the workshop than to buy exotic profiles or parts
+6. For building the machine, they preferred to purchase as little as possible and would like to use as much locally available material in the workshop than to buy exotic profiles or parts, whose leftovers could not be reused.

 List of locally available raw materials